 The Advent Activities for Catholic Homeschoolers was prompted by a request from the Seton Home Study School's magazine staff.

-They asked if I would expand on an Advent Calendar article I wrote adding more ideas and items for family activities.
+They asked if I would expand on an Advent Calendar article I wrote in 2018 by adding more ideas and items for family activities.
 I was thrilled!
-I've wanted to do something like this forever.
+I've wanted to create something like this forever.